Extending Latent Basis Growth Model to Explore Joint Development in the Framework of Individual Measurement Occasions: Introduction

+In longitudinal studies, researchers often gather measurements on multiple outcomes to understand how each evolves over time.
+While most studies have focused on univariate outcomes, real-world processes in domains like development \citep{Shin2013RM, Liu2021PBLSGM, Peralta2020PBLSGM}, behavioral sciences \citep{Duncan1994substances, Duncan1996substances}, and biomedicine \citep{Dumenci2019knee}, often interrelate.
+This is reflected in some recent works that consider multiple longitudinal outcomes.
+Researchers in these studies aim not just to gauge within-individual changes and between-individual differences of each process but also to explore how changes in multiple outcomes are interconnected.
+Various research contexts exemplify this.
+For instance, developmental studies often collect achievement scores in multiple subjects \citep{Shin2013RM, Liu2021PBLSGM, Peralta2020PBLSGM, Liu2022PBLSGMM}, enabling a comprehensive analysis of how progress in one area correlates with another.
+Similarly, clinical trials may collect multiple endpoints \citep{Dumenci2019knee} to provide a holistic evaluation of treatment effects.

-In another possible scenario, researchers are interested in evaluating the degree of agreement between different sources across the study duration.
-For example, information about a child's health-related quality of life could be provided by the child and his/her parents in observational studies \citep{Rajmil2013Multi}, while one endpoint might be measured by two machines in clinical trials.
-Alternatively, it is also of interest to evaluate a univariate repeated outcome of distinguishable individuals nested within pairs or small groups \citep{McNulty2016multi, Lyons2017multi}.
-The purpose of the current study is to develop a model to describe the joint nonlinear trajectory of two longitudinal outcomes (or a univariate repeated variable from two sources, or two individuals nested in a cluster) and estimate their association in the structural equation modeling (SEM) framework.
+In another potential scenario, researchers may focus on evaluating how well different data sources agree over the course of the study.
+For instance, child and parent reports could both provide data on a child's health-related quality of life in observational studies \citep{Rajmil2013Multi}.
+In clinical trials, it is common for a single endpoint to be measured using different machines.
+There is also interest in studying repeated outcomes from distinct individuals who are nested within pairs or small groups \citep{McNulty2016multi, Lyons2017multi}.
+The objective of our study is to develop a model within the Structural Equation Modeling (SEM) framework.
+This model aims to describe the joint nonlinear trajectories of either two longitudinal outcomes or a univariate repeated outcome from multiple sources.
+It also aims to estimate the degree of association between these variables.

+When it comes to modeling these longitudinal outcomes, capturing accurate trajectory shapes is crucial, especially when the data show nonlinear change patterns over time \citep{Cudeck2007Nonlinear}.
+A range of parametric models, such as polynomial, exponential, and logistic growth curves, provide alternatives to capture these nonlinear characteristics.
+In addition, prior work has successfully utilized piecewise models, which employ semi-parametric functions like linear-linear and linear-quadratic piecewise, to depict complex trajectories with varying rates of change \citep{Harring2006nonlinear, Flora2008knot, Dumenci2019knee, Kohli2011PLGC, Kohli2013PLGC1, Kohli2013PLGC2, Kohli2015PLGC1, Kohli2015PLGC2, Liu2021PBLSGM, Harring2021piece}.
+These parametric and semi-parametric models are effective but may be limited when the true nature of the change is not well understood in advance.
+Herein lies the benefit of latent basis growth models (LBGMs).
+These models afford greater flexibility by allowing researchers to determine an optimal curve shape without prior assumptions \citep{McArdle1987LBGM, Meredith1990LBGM}.
+Our work leverages this flexibility to enable more nuanced data explorations, meeting the demand for more adaptable tools in longitudinal data analysis.